Getting Started with Searching Your Applicant Pool

 From the List Manager, you have several options to work with the lists that have been created.
 You can view and perform the following actions for lists that you created or that other users created and shared with you.

 Use the grip icon to drag and drop the list into the preferred order.

 Pinning Lists to the Menu Bar

-Click the checkbox to pin a list in the Menu Bar (i.e., toolbar) under the Applicant Lists panel; this option provides you with quick access to run the list.
+Click the checkbox to pin a list in the Menu Bar under the My Lists subpanel in the Applicant Lists panel; this option provides you with quick access to run the list.